pivovarit/pivovarit/workshops/java-async-programming/workshop.md

 # Modern Multithreading and Asynchronous Programming in Java

-In this workshop, attendees will learn how to write modern, resilient, safe, efficient, and idiomatic multithreaded code in Java with full understanding of the fundamentals.
+In this workshop, attendees learn how to write modern, resilient, safe, efficient, and idiomatic multithreaded code in Java with full understanding of the fundamentals.
 We focus on **establishing competencies required to navigate the complex world of multithreading and asynchronous programming** in Java.

 Multithreading and asynchronicity are often shrouded in mystery, perceived as advanced topics with no definitive resource for mastering them.
 This is mostly because there's no central resource, no single book/course where you can obtain this knowledge.